kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

 Geo-location data was used to map and optimize a route around the world.
 I found, obtained, and cleaned a geo-location data set then used the data to visualize and optimize the global route in Python.

-I passed the DS solution to software engineers to integrate into a webpage.
+I passed the optimized solution to software engineers who integrated it into a webpage.
 The results is a well-designed site where users can find and interact with a data science solution.

 #### Live